The Walstad Method for Aquariums

 As I said earlier, the Walstad method only requires low-medium lighting so that a decent LED light fixture for planted aquariums can do the lighting job well.
 Even the ambient light from the sun can be used, no direct sunlight, though.

 I will still recommend using a dimmer with your light whenever you can to adjust the intensity of your lighting lower when you see algae starting to appear.
 The goal here is to out-compete the algae by using fast-growing plants.

 The Walstad Method aims not to use as much technology, don’t go with high lighting with this style.
 No one can stop you from using high lighting but know that using high lighting means your Walstad tank can get unbalance in no time, as high lighting usually is associated with injecting CO2 and dosing fertilizers.
 You have to find the balance again, and it’s not called a Walstad Planted Tank anymore, right?.

 If you know electronics and building skills, you can even DIY/experiment with your light fixture with LED bulbs, high powered LED beads.
 Some had success with LED floodlights, even 5730, 5630, 5050, and 3528 LED strips.
 I personally DIYed 5630 LED strips with warm white, cool white, red and blue LEDs.

 Walstad Tank Only Ambient Light Aquascaped by Julius Warren Teves Philippines

 Whichever route you choose for your planted aquarium lighting, the most important thing is you should be able to control/adjust the intensity (which can be done with 3rd party dimmers for LEDs, or if dimmers are not possible, you should be able to adjust the height of your lighting fixture.

-Avoid soils with fertilizer additives or too much decomposing organic matter (compost) as too much organic acids it releases will leak to the water column.
+Avoid artificial soils or soils with fertilizer additives or too much decomposing organic matter (compost) as too much organic acids it releases will leak to the water column.